CalcagnoLoic/react-tailwind-boilerplate/README.md

 # Context

 This template provides a minimal setup to get React Project.
-It lets you quickly get started on a React project with tailwind and Vitest for unit testing.
+It lets you quickly get started on a React project with Tailwind and Vitest for unit testing.
 A CI starter is also included in the template.

 # Template structure

 This template has a fairly common structure, with a folder for CICD workflows, a public folder and a source folder.
-A few rules from the linter are used to add a working environment to Typescript.
+A few rules from the linter are used to add a working environment to TypeScript.

 ## Structuring the various `src` folder